 These Steppe environments have very hot days but very cold nights.

 Syrian Hamsters dig deep burrows to keep cool during the high temps of the days but maintain a thick coat to keep warm during the cold nights when there leave the borrow in search of food.

 According to the International Union for the Conservation of Nature (IUCN), the Syrian Hamster is considered vulnerable.
 This is mainly due to the destruction of their natural habitat, and relatively short lifespan.

 For a more in-depth look at the Syrian Hamster, check out our dedicated page here, Syrian Hamster Guide

 Preferring a climate similar to that of the Syrian Hamster, the Campbells Hamster can be found in the semi-arid lands of Mongolia and Southern parts of Russia.
-And again, like its Syrian cousins, they have evolved with dense fur that keeps them warm during the cold evenings.
+And again, like their Syrian cousins, they have evolved with dense fur that keeps them warm during the cold evenings.